Riernar/arm5-interchange-format/specifications/v0/README.md

 - If other data in the structure is edited using a tool, the tool MAY delete or modify in arbitrary ways the unsupported data.
 Tools MAY warn user and ask for confirmation before altering data.
 A single warning when the data is loaded is probably OK

+> [!IMPORTANT]
+>
+> When testing the schema on our test objects, this prevents detecting typo in fields, as they are always accepted.
+> Should this be part only of the implementations, instead of the CUE schema?

 [cuelang-definitions]: https://cuelang.org/docs/tour/types/definitions/